wbrandenburger/PSPocs/README.md

   - [Authors/Contributors](#authorscontributors)
     - [Author](#author)

+## General

+The module PSPocs is in an experimental status and will be developed to achieve a stable version as fast as possible.
+The documentation of several functions has to be customized, due to the last changes.

 ## Description

-The module PSPocs is a set of powershell extensions to papis, a highly extensible command-line based bibliography and document manager.
+The module PSPocs is a wrapper for applying papis in windows with powershell.
+[Papis](https://github.com/papis/papis) is a highly extensible command-line based bibliography and document manager written in Python.

 ## Installation